Tuition and Financial Aid

 Satisfactory Academic Progress Policy for Financial Aid

-The University of Texas at Dallas has a Satisfactory Academic Progress (SAP) policy for a student receiving federal and university student financial assistance.
+The University of Texas at Dallas has a Satisfactory Academic Progress (SAP) policy for financial aid recipients.

 Male students between the ages of 18 and 26 must register with Selective Service to qualify for federal and Texas student loans or grant programs.
 Students may register with Selective Service by visiting their local post office or online; they can also verify their registration at www.sss.gov.